 Ever wondered what the best gems of Derendorf, Dusseldorf are?
 Today we have Britta Beumers from Genussgier travel blog sharing her favorite places around the district (and a little bit beyond into the Altstadt since you’re so close anyway).
-If there is anything you’d like to add to the list, be sure to leave your comments in the comment box below!
+If there is anything you’d like to add to the list (or you think needs to be changed), be sure to leave your comments in the comment box below!

 Food in Derendorf